The energy-boosting workout snack wellness gurus swear by

 Still reaching for protein bars in between workouts? – there’s nothing wrong with that if you need a blast of energy, but generally we’re not fans of the pre-packaged ones as they’re often loaded with sugar, which causes glycation.

 Instead of bars, wellness gurus are suddenly going crazy for bite-sized energy balls.
-Deliciously Ella launched her own pre-made range with three different flavours to great acclaim this summer and top nutritional therapist Eve Kalinik’s easy-to-make, utterly heavenly Baobab Bites have a cult following all of their own.
+Deliciously Ella launched her own pre-made range with three different flavours to great acclaim and top nutritional therapist Eve Kalinik’s easy-to-make, utterly heavenly Baobab Bites have a cult following all of their own.

 These bite-sized balls require no baking, they’re packed with nutritious goodness and, if you’re making them yourself at home, you can add in all your favourite ingredients – which means you’re more likely to opt for them when you need a lift than calorie-laden ‘dis-comfort’ food.
 If you’re a goji berry fan then you can roll each ball in berries, or if you love flaked coconut, cacao nibs, raisins or chia seeds, then you can add any or all of those.